amarpan/how-to-use-the-vim-text-editor/README.md

 </div>
 </div>

-Vim is a text editor used for editing plain text and code-based programs.
-This tutorial teaches how to open, edit, and save a plain text file in Vim as well as how to use more advanced command shortcuts.
+This tutorial teaches how to open, edit, and save a plain text file using the Vim text editor in a command line interface (CLI).

 </section>